changingexpectations/swdcsalliance/semester01/unit04/setup/index.md

     ![AAD create](./img/aad02.png)

-### Instructions to delete a student account in AAD by hand
+### Instructions to delete a student account in AAD

 1. Log in to the AAD Portal as an administrator [here](https://aad.portal.azure.com).
 HINT: Use an inprivate browser window.